Roman Cyprus: Roman Cypriot burials

 Burial customs are typically slow to change, even during times of social transition and foreign influence.
 Burial customs on Cyprus during the Hellenistic period were largely retained during the Roman period.
 Nevertheless, the study of these customs can still provide a great deal of insight into who was living in Cyprus at the time and the extent of their influence.

 The tombs of Roman Cyprus typically were cave-like chambers with sloping dromos, the ends of which were sealed with earth and occasionally with stone.
 The number, size, and ornamentation of these chambers in differed according to wealth, ethnicity, and the dates of construction.
 Multiple burials, in which all members of a family shared a tomb, continued to be popular into the Roman period.
 The typical burial chamber was an elongated rectangle, with side niches or accompanying chambers.
 Loculi, or rectangular bed-like areas for the dead, were often attached to the chambers, radiating in a symmetrical fashion.
 Plaques next to loculi with inscriptions of the names of the dead or proverbs in honor of the dead were not uncommon.
 Epitaphs containing ethnic adjectives, or titles indicating rank or status, have proved helpful in determining the context of certain burials.
 Identification of the dead was also located on cippi, located directly above the tomb.
 Cippi are carved-stone altars comprising a base, a narrow shaft, and a cap.
 Inscriptions labeling the tombs were made on the shafts of the cippi, and other forms of ornamentation (such as foliage) were common.
 The living could honor their dead by placing flowers on the cippus or pouring libations on the cippus.
 Gifts continued to be incorporated into burial, as seen in early period of Cypriot history.
 Jewelry, imported Roman pottery, local imitation pottery, gold wreaths, and glass were common burial gifts.
 Mummy portraits, depicting the deceased wearing gold wreaths and busts or stelae of the dead, began to emerge as a result of Alexandrian influence.
-Lamps, cookware, and libation vessels have been excavated in these tombs, suggesting the continuation of funerary feasts of the living during the Roman period on Cyprus.
+Lamps, cookware, and libation vessels have been excavated in these tombs, suggesting the continuation of funerary feasts of the living during the Roman period.